 Marriage God’s Way has clearly been thought out with in-depth Scripture at its heart.
 This adds a clearer understanding of God’s Biblical stance on marriage.
 By integrating Scripture and the original Greek words, Scott helps the reader understand more deeply what God intended for marriages to look like.

 He covers within the book, the beginning of marriage with Adam and Eve, the purpose of marriage, the different roles for men and women within marriage, and practical ways to keep the marriage going.
-This is all done while remaining devoted to relationship with Christ, as individuals and as couples.
+This is all done while remaining devoted to a relationship with Christ, as individuals and as couples.

 This book is a great resource for those who are new Christians and those seeking to understand the Biblical perspective of marriage as well as God’s heart towards marriage.
 These readers may also want to understand the context of the Scriptures and have help digging deeper into God’s Word regarding marriage.